New York City Department of Sanitation311

-Yes!
-We recommend you line your bin with a clear plastic, paper, or compostable bag to help keep it clean.
-Please no black plastic bags.
-You can also use small plastic, paper or compostable bags inside the liner to drop in your daily food scraps.
+Yes.
+You can line your bin with clear plastic, paper, or compostable bags to help keep it clean.
+Use small plastic, paper or compostable bags to drop your daily food scraps inside your lined bin.
+Do not use black plastic bags.

 By composting, you help keep your home and neighborhood clean and healthy.
 When you place your food scraps and food-soiled paper in your compost bin, you reduce the chance of bags breaking open on the curb, causing litter and attracting pests.